LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

    modules as objects).

 .. _flag_coinduction:
-.. index:: single: coinduction flag
+.. index:: pair: coinduction; Flag

 ``coinduction``
    Informs Logtalk if the :term:`backend Prolog compiler` provides the